dataprofessor/streamlit-for-datascience/content/Lesson-6.md

 ## Summary

 In this lesson, we've learned how to install Matplotlib, create and customize a basic line plot, and finally displaying the plot in a Streamlit app.
+All of this will be taught incrementally so that you can evolve your plot from a basic plot to a more refined one.